open-telemetry/opentelemetry-specification/specification/README.md

 - The official project name is "OpenTelemetry" (with no space between "Open" and "Telemetry").
 - The official acronym used by the OpenTelemetry project is "OTel".
-"OT" MAY be used as a two-letter acronym where appropriate, such as in a multi-word phrase (e.g., "OpenTelemetry Certified Associate").
+"OT" MAY be used only as a part of a longer acronym, such as OTCA (OpenTelemetry Certified Associate).
 - The official names for sub-projects, like language specific implementations, follow the pattern of "OpenTelemetry {the name of the programming language, runtime or component}", for example, "OpenTelemetry Python", "OpenTelemetry